How To Find a Financial Planner (And Why You Really Should)

 When you try to find a financial planner, don’t forget to do your due diligence.
 Remember, anyone can say that they are a financial planner or advisor.
 You need to look for ones with credentials.
 You can check their credentials through BrokerCheck through FINRA or the SEC.
 These should also tell you if there have been any complaints made or disciplinary action previously taken against the individual or company.

-Ideally, you should look for a Certified Financial Planner®.
+Ideally, you should look for a CERTIFIED FINANCIAL PLANNER®.
 These planners are held to strict ethical standards, have passed a complex exam to demonstrate their capabilities, and have years of experience.
 Find a CFP near you by visiting the CFP Board website.

 Hopefully you’ll find a few planners near you with trusted credentials.
 If you can’t, look further afield.
 These days, most financial planners will take on clients who aren’t in their geographic region – technology now allows us to be able to operate virtually.